Google Acquires MDialog

 For one, it signifies that Google is well aware of the current issue with YouTube video ads.
 I’m not going to mince words here – they’re kind of stuck in a rut.
 YouTube advertising is broken, and the mDialog acquisition is one more step by Google in the long process that’ll be required to fix it.

 One problem is that most users don’t actually bother to watch the pre-roll ads.
 Even when they’re properly targeted, they tend to be intrusive and irritating, serving as a wall between user and content.
-That the majority of YouTube ads are simply adapted television spots hardly helps matters – it’s incredibly rare to see a video advertisement specifically crafted for the platform.
+Most YouTube ads are just TV commercials adapted for the platform.
+This doesn’t help.
+In fact, it’s incredibly rare.
+You hardly ever see a video ad made specifically for YouTube.

 Of course, both of the above factors may well be related to the fact that YouTube advertising is itself more about the user than the medium.
 It sort of has to be, given that YouTube’s nature has driven the CPM of video advertising down into the dirt.
 Ad revenue on YouTube is nowhere near as high as it should be, and many YouTube partners aren’t receiving enough money to support anything resembling ‘premium’ programming.
 Something in YouTube’s system of advertising simply doesn’t seem to be working.